Skip to main content

 • procedures, processes, and building blocks for a trusted, scalable, and compliant data space operation (see Chapter How: Data Space Operations),

-• effective data space governance incl. standards, legal frameworks, (flight models) and certification (see Chapter How: Data Space Governance)
+• effective data space governance incl. standards, legal frameworks, (flight levels) and certification (see Chapter How: Data Space Governance)

 • an integrated and holistic life cycle management ensuring compliance, interoperability, and compatibility (see Chapter How: Life Cycle Management)